 Four-course prix-fixe, $69/ea.

 This spot has the same owners as Liberty House Restaurant (Jersey City), votes best date night spot by our readers, Ryland Inn (Whitehouse Station) and Hotel du Village (New Hope, PA).
 Start your meal with a winter gem salad with goat cheese, warm crab crostini, or artichoke soup with candied chestnuts (or splurge on a fresh sushi or sashimi supplement).
 Share a spread of artisan cheeses or salumi, then fill up on dry aged ribeye for two with carrots and potato, sea bass with onions and dashi butter or three cheese agnolotti.
 As for dessert, think strawberry rhubarb crisp, mocha affogato or Nutella bread pudding.

 732-974-9755, Feb.
 14

 Seafood is the star of this V-Day menu.
-Take in lobster bisque with lobster meat and brandy cream, grilled ancho jump shrimp with lemon basil aioli or yellowfin tuna encrusted with black pepper and topped with wasabi drizzle as an appetizer.
-Follow up with seared salmon fillet over couscous, black sea bass roasted with baby zucchini, squash and potatoes in champagne cream sauce or a 1 ½-pound lobster with crab cake, spinach, mashed potato and saffron beurre blanc.
-For dessert, enjoy everything from chocolate ganache cake to apple bread pudding to fig and walnut gelato.
+Take in lobster bisque with lobster meat and creme fraiche, grilled ancho jumbo shrimp with lemon basil aioli or yellowfin tuna encrusted with black pepper and topped with wasabi drizzle as an appetizer.
+Follow up with seared salmon fillet with baby bok choy, halibut in white wine fennel broth or a 1 ½-pound lobster with crab cake, spinach, mashed potato and saffron beurre blanc.
+For dessert, indulge in everything from chocolate ganache cake to a pistachio pear tart.